How do I buy your apps for Apple devices?

 How do I buy your apps for my school?

 If you are buying any iPad or iPhone app for a school or other educational establishment, you must purchase enough licences to cover the number of devices on which you want to install the app.
 Instead of using the standard App Store, your establishment needs to be registered to use Apple School Manager or Volume Purchase Programme (VPP).
 There is a 50% discount if you purchase 20 or more copies of the same app.
+Please note that app bundles such as the Special Collection are not available for schools to download through Apple School Manager.

 Registered schools can make educational purchases from Safari on an iPad or Mac, or Chrome or Edge on a Windows computer.
 If you tap or click the Download for your School badge on any page of our website, and select an app from the drop-down list, it will take you to the purchase page on the educational store.
 Alternatively, to see all of our apps, search for Special iApps C.I.C. on the store.